 William Shakespeare, 1595

-Dancer/choreographer Yaman Okur revisits shakespeare's most famous drama on a musical creation by David Chalmin.
-A contemporary Romeo and Juliet for seven break-dancers, two pianos, electric guitar and percussions.
+Dancer-choreographer Yaman Okur takes a new look at the Shakespearean drama on a musical creation by David Chalmin.
+A contemporary ballet inspired by Romeo and Juliet for six breakdancers, a contemporary female dancer, two pianos, electric guitar, drums and electronics.

 Moondog, born Louis Thomas Hardin (May 26, 1916 – September 8, 1999), was an American composer, musician, poet and inventor of several musical instruments.
 He was blind from the age of 16.
 In New York from the late 1940s until he left in 1972 .Hardin moved to New York in 1943, where he met noted classical music luminaries such as Leonard Bernstein and Arturo Toscanini, as well as legendary jazz performer-composers such as Charlie Parker and Benny Goodman, whose upbeat tempos and often humorous compositions would influence Hardin's later work.